ReactiumCore/Reactium/docs/electron.md

 $ arcli electron-build
 ```

-You should now have a directory in the project root called `build-electron` _(if you haven't changed the name in the gulp config overrides)_ You're free to edit the package.json and add new resources like a different icon or make changes to the Electron setup via the `main.js` file.
+You should now have a directory in the project root called `build-electron` _(if you haven't changed the name in the gulp config overrides)_.
+You're free to edit the package.json and add new resources like a different icon or make changes to the Electron setup via the `main.js` file.

+> _**Note:**_ If a file is protected or generated via the `electron-build` command, it will have a loud header telling you so :)

 #### App Icon